maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/30-orange-county-registrar-of-voters/all-elections/en/ways-to-vote/return-vbm-ballot.md

 **-OR-**

 **Drop it off** at any of the Voting Service Centers in Orange County.
-You can find a full list of Voting Service Center locations on the [Orange County elections office website](https://www.ocvote.com/voting/current-election-info/2018-general-election-info/vote-centers/).
+You can find a full list of Voting Service Center locations on the [Orange County elections office website](https://www.ocvote.com/voting/current-election-info/2018-general-election-info/vote-centers/) or on [this printable list](https://docs.google.com/document/d/1K5RKL0QR6Y-ENSdaRIHRHNxpJyz070MVgez1kmy3DBg/edit?usp=sharing). .

 The Centers are open on the following days and times:
 - Oct 27 – Nov 2, 8:00am–5:00pm